arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites-OSX/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Building and Publishing a Node.js Web Site using the Command-Line Tools ###

-In this exercise, you will learn how manage web sites using the Windows Azure Command-Line Tools for Mac and Linux.
+In this exercise, you will learn how manage Websites using the Windows Azure Command-Line Tools for Mac and Linux.

 > **Note:** These steps assume you have the Windows Azure Command-Line Tools for Mac and Linux installed.